moritzmarquardt/MembraneAnalysisToolbox/README.md

 The MembraneAnalysisToolbox is a python package than can be installed in a python environment via pip.

 This toolbox contains methods for analysing molecular dynamics simulation data of Membranes.
-It has been developed in the group of Kristyna Pluhackova at the University of Stuttgart for analysing metal organic frameworks and their properties.
-This Toolbox also uses work by Gotthold Fläschner.
+It has been developed in the group of Kristyna Pluhackova at the University of Stuttgart for analysing nanoporous carbon materials and their properties.
+However due to the modular and object oriented structure, it may be used or extended for other projects and the analysis of all kinds of membranes in molecular dynamics simulations.

 ## Main Components:
 - TransitionPathAnalysis class with the following key features: